grumpyp/aixplora/README.md

     ```
     **Note that**
       - After adding new packages in `requirements.txt` you'll have to run `docker compose up --build`
+      - After adding new packages in `package.json` you'll have to run `install=true docker compose up` to install the new packages.
+      - If you want to just run frontend run `docker compose up frontend`
+      - If you want to just run backend run `docker compose up backend`

 ## Roadmap